dubey1akash/blog-springboot/README.md

 easy to use blog application

 Technologies Used:
-List the technologies, frameworks, and libraries used in the project, such as Java Spring Boot version, Angular version, and any additional plugins or tools.
+List the technologies, frameworks, and libraries used in the project, are Java Spring Boot version, Angular version.